AdaCore/learn/content/courses/ada-idioms/chapters/type_punning.rst

 Specifically, the Ada compiler checks that the operations and values applied to an object are consistent with the one type specified when the object is declared.
 Any usage not consistent with that type is rejected by the compiler.
-Similarly, the Ada compiler also checks that any type conversions, which must be explicit, involve only those types that the language defines as meaningfully convertible.
+Similarly, the Ada compiler also checks that any type conversions involve only those types that the language defines as meaningfully convertible.

 By design, this strong typing model does not lend itself to circumvention